twilco/twilco.github.io/_posts/2019-07-08-riscv-from-scratch-3.markdown

 ### Setup

 Before we get down to writing our driver, we'll need a few things set up to ensure we can properly compile and link.
-If you've worked through the previous two posts in this series you shouldn't have to do anything here beyond a `cd some/path/to/riscv-from-scratch/work`.
+If you've worked through the previous two posts in this series you shouldn't have to do anything here beyond a `cd some/path/to/riscv-from-scratch`.

 However, if you missed the previous posts in this series:

-1. Ensure you have `riscv-qemu` and the RISC-V toolchain installed.
-You can follow [these instructions](/riscv-from-scratch/2019/03/10/riscv-from-scratch-1.html#qemu-and-risc-v-toolchain-setup) from the first post to complete this.
+1. Follow [these instructions](/riscv-from-scratch/2019/03/10/riscv-from-scratch-1.html#qemu-and-risc-v-toolchain-setup) from the first post to install the GNU RISC-V toolchain and a version of [QEMU](https://www.qemu.org/) with RISC-V emulation capabilities.
 2. Clone or fork the [riscv-from-scratch repo](https://github.com/twilco/riscv-from-scratch):
 {% highlight bash %}
 git clone git@github.com:twilco/riscv-from-scratch.git